 Artificial Intelligence: The Very Idea

 The late John Haugeland was the David B. and Clara E. Stern Professor Emeritus in Philosophy at the University of Chicago.
-He was chair of the Philosophy Department from 2004–07 and the editor of two editions of Mind Design: Essays in Philosophy, Psychology, and Artificial Intelligence.
+He was chair of the Philosophy Department from 2004–07 and the editor of two editions of

 "Machines who think—how utterly preposterous," huff beleaguered humanists, defending their dwindling turf.
 "Artificial Intelligence—it's here and about to surpass our own," crow techno-visionaries, proclaiming dominion.
 It's so simple and obvious, each side maintains, only a fanatic could disagree.